Germaine Berton: Assassination of Marius Plateau

 On 22 January 1923, Berton assassinated secretary of Action Française and leader of The Camelots du roi Marius Plateau with five revolver shots at the organization's headquarters.
 When police arrived, Berton declared she was avenging the assassination of Jean Jaurès, Miguel Almereyda's mysterious death, and France's occupation of the Ruhr.
 She attempted suicide to escape prosecution but was unsuccessful.
 Berton was imprisoned for 11 months in Saint-Lazare prison before her trial.
 During her stay, Berton told the nun present, Sister Marie-Claudia, about her personal doubts about her own faith.
 Berton wrote:

 “I knew how to tame my heart at 16 and at 26 I was incapable of it.
 Two great powers are awakening, revolting at remaining inactive: the heart and the intelligence!
 Why does God reject all my requests?
 Why then sacrifice a heart, an ardent nature like mine?"

 Following their correspondence, Sister Marie-Claudia briefly left her convent to join Germaine's cause.
 She returned to the convent following her brother-in-law's advice.

 Portrait of Germaine Berton during her interrogation, in Le Journal, 19 December 1923.

 The trial of Germaine Berton was highly publicized, with many in the public finding fascination in a political assassination committed by a woman.
 The press would describe her as a "Red Virgin".
-Berton was defended by Henri Torrès who argued that Berton should receive the same treatment as Raoul Villain, the man who assassinated Jean Jaurès and was acquitted four years earlier.
+Berton was defended by Henry Torrès who argued that Berton should receive the same treatment as Raoul Villain, the man who assassinated Jean Jaurès and was acquitted four years earlier.
 Torres stated "Acquit her for all that she represents of abandonment of herself and misery, acquit her as you acquitted Villain.
 Peace for all.
 She must go and join Villain in oblivion and peace”.
 During the trial, the anarchist newspaper Le Libertaire organized a campaign in support of Germaine, calling her "the heroic Germaine Berton" in their 210th issue.
 The anarchist Séverine attended the trial.

 Action Française called the assassination a “German-Bolshevist” plot.
 Historian Fanny Bugnon has stated the royalists attempted to use the fact Germaine Berton was a young woman to give credence to the conspiracy that "agents of Germany, the Soviets and the International Finance” manipulated Berton to silence their organization.
 This was followed with a call to mobilize.
 The Camelots du roi vandalized the printing press of the L'Œuvre newspaper on the evening of Plateau's death and thousands marched during Plateau's funeral.
 Historical analysis has found that Marius Plateau was proponent of structure in his party and Action Française became more radical in its beliefs following his death.

 Despite having claimed responsibility for the killing, Berton was acquitted on 24 December 1923.
 Action Française denounced the verdict as a "crime of the jury".